NeonSivs/EX12-Data-Science-Ecosystem-Notebook/README.md

 The Jupyter Notebook "Data Science Ecosystem" is included.

-This is supplemented by the requested screenshots included in the "Screenshots" folder.
+This is supplemented by the requested screenshots for the required exercises, included in the "Screenshots" folder.

 Thank you!!